Shuttl-Tech/simple-state-machine/README.md

 # InvalidMoveError: Current state - space is not in source states - earth
 ```

+### Note
+A data member `current_state` is added to your class' object.
+You may use its value to assert in decisions or in your tests.

 ### What if my function has 2(or more) possible transitions?
 It is quite common to have functions which have 2 or more possible transitions.